mackhendricks/hwxqsworkshop/labs/lab6/README.md

 1. Login to Ambari
 2. Click the HDFS Service
 3. Click "Configs" tab
+4. Click the "Advanced" tab (at the bottom of the screen)
-4. Located the "Custom core-site.xml" drill down
+5. Located the "Custom core-site.xml" drill down
-5. Click "Add Custom Property".
+6. Click "Add Custom Property".
 A screenshot of adding the customer property is below:

 ![core-site.xml for setting up IAM for Hadoop](/images/Screen%20Shot%202017-08-10%20at%203.01.47%20PM.PNG)

-6. Restart HDFS and any affected services
+7. Restart HDFS and any affected services

 # Lab 6b: Access the S3 bucket